Improving reading outcomes, preventing school-related gender-based violence

-The USAID-funded Uganda Literacy Achievement and Retention Activity (LARA) improves learning outcomes and school retention and reduces school-related gender-based violence (SRGBV) by improving instruction, building a positive school climate, and strengthening students’ social and emotional learning.
-LARA is being implemented in 38 targeted districts, reaching more than 3,500 schools, 40,000 teachers, and 1.3 million students.
+The USAID-funded Uganda Literacy Achievement and Retention Activity (LARA) improved learning outcomes and school retention and reduced school-related gender-based violence (SRGBV) by improving instruction, building a positive school climate, and strengthening students’ social and emotional learning.
+LARA was implemented in 38 targeted districts, reaching more than 3,500 schools, 40,000 teachers, and 1.3 million students.

-Through its activities, LARA builds local institutional capacity, supports policy development, and is institutionalizing training content and approaches, resource flows, and the local ownership needed for sustaining LARA’s contributions past the life of the program to self-reliance.
+Through its activities, LARA built local institutional capacity, supported policy development, and institutionalized training content and approaches, resource flows, and the local ownership needed for sustaining LARA’s contributions past the life of the program.

 Improved reading outcomes – and a foundation for more

-Learners in LARA-supported schools are reading with greater fluency than those in control schools.
+Assessments showed that learners in LARA-supported schools read with greater fluency than those in control schools.
 For instance, students learning to read in Luganda in program schools were more than twice as likely to read 20 words per minute (wpm) than students in control schools.
 In the Runyankore-Rukiga language, 41 percent of students in program schools could read 20 or more wpm compared to only 5.5 percent in control schools.

-And these results are being achieved at scale.
-Together LARA and the USAID-funded and RTI-implemented Uganda School Health and Reading (SHRP), are suporting improved reading outcomes in 85 percent of the country's districts.
+And these results were achieved at scale.
+Together LARA and the USAID-funded and RTI-implemented Uganda School Health and Reading (SHRP), supported improved reading outcomes in 85 percent of the country's districts.

 Preventing school-related and gender-based violence

 In 2018 LARA began implementing “Plus Up” activities to enhance child protection in target communities.
-Under Plus Up, LARA is working with local partners that specialize in helping orphans and vulnerable children (OVCs) to identify and train community change agents to enhance child protection and support case management and referral.
-Through Plus Up, LARA is directly addressing the needs of primary school girls and boys (aged 6-14), teachers, district and national education officers, parents, and community members.
-Additionally, LARA is working with OVC-specialized implementing partners to expand gender-based violence programming to eight new Determined, Resilient, Empowered, AIDS-free, Mentored, and Safe (DREAMS) districts, and is integrating HIV/AIDS awareness into the student curriculum to further help children to protect themselves and others.
+Under Plus Up, LARA worked with local partners that specialize in helping orphans and vulnerable children (OVCs) to identify and train community change agents to enhance child protection and support case management and referral.
+Through Plus Up, LARA directly addressed the needs of primary school girls and boys (aged 6-14), teachers, district and national education officers, parents, and community members.
+Additionally, LARA worked with OVC-specialized implementing partners to expand gender-based violence programming to eight new Determined, Resilient, Empowered, AIDS-free, Mentored, and Safe (DREAMS) districts, and integrated HIV/AIDS awareness into the student curriculum to further help children to protect themselves and others.

 Stakeholder Capacity Development

-LARA was an early adopter of the USAID collaboration, learning, and adaptation (CLA) approach, which it has used to achieve its central objective of building the capacity of stakeholders at the system, school, and community levels to sustainably improve early grade reading in Uganda.
-LARA has ensured broad and inclusive stakeholder engagement, using a facilitative approach to help education leaders initiate a change process with wide representation of stakeholders.
-This objective is being realized through a series of coordinated trainings, planning and dissemination workshops, symposia, and an initiative to strengthen the leadership abilities of senior staff from the Ministry of Education and Sports.
+LARA was an early adopter of the USAID collaboration, learning, and adaptation (CLA) approach, which was used to build the capacity of stakeholders at the system, school, and community levels to sustainably improve early grade reading in Uganda.